nautobot/nautobot-app-device-lifecycle-mgmt/docs/admin/install.md

 ## Multi-Tenant Mode

-The `multi_tenant_mode` setting controls how the app filters ValidatedSoftware for devices based on tenant assignments.
+The `multi_tenant_mode` setting controls which ValidatedSoftware records are considered when evaluating software compliance for a given device.

 ### Default Behavior (Legacy Mode - `multi_tenant_mode = False`)